rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/0-0-readme.md

-# hierarchy of rooted paths (rpaths)
+# hierarchy of rooted paths (rpaths, Hrp)

 ```
 T <-> Hrp
 ```

 A tree (T) can be used to form a hierarchy of rooted paths (Hrp) such that the source tree can be recreated based on the relationships between its paths.
 That is, each tree is isomorphic to a hierarchy of rooted paths.
 Because of that, this isomorphism will be referred to as **the T-Hrp isomorphism**.

 Note that a hierarchy of rooted paths (Hrp) is defined as a setup of strings such that the related-to operator is based on the **prefix-of** operator, and such that its strings are either related ex-or overlap each other (i.e. the **RE-OV** case).
 Finally, the characteristic element (CE) in each rooted path is its last element.

-Note that there is no order over the rooted paths in such a hierarchy.
-Because of that, a hierarchy of rooted paths does not embed a child order.

 ## the Hs-Hrp isomorphism